aatack/blooming-seasons-gardens/electron-app/README.md

   - Presumably this is something to do with the dropdown component not setting its initial value properly
   - The rest of the editor's content does load properly, so the state is definitely being saved as it should
 - [ ] For some reason, an empty JSON is sometimes saved to the backend
+- [ ] Only exclude delect clicks if they move more than eg. two pixels, rather than if they move at all, to make it a little less brittle